 Rule number one, don’t post about what happened to cause your injury.

 Just like they say in “Law and Order,” anything you say can and will be used against you, especially when it comes to the incident that caused you an injury.
-In some ways, posting online about your dog bite, car crash, or slip and fall is not all that different from giving a statement to an insurance adjuster.
+In some ways, posting online about your dog’s bite, car crash, or slip and fall is not all that different from stating an insurance adjuster.

-Previously, I talked about some things to consider if you’re about to give a statement to an insurance adjuster.
-When you create a post on social media about your injury, you’re giving a statement about what happened; only you may not realize it.
+Previously, I talked about some things to consider if you’re about to state an insurance adjuster.
+When you create a post on social media about your injury, you’re stating what happened; only you may not realize it.
 What you say and don’t say can have significant consequences.